 I wanted to use this product for a while before I wrote this review since I feel like you can’t really know a product with just a few weeks of use.
 I have been using the Intellipure Ultrafine 468 for over 3 months now and I have seen changes in my family and my own health.
 First off, I want to say that I was impressed by this machine when I received it.
 It’s really well made and although it’s big, it’s not too wide so it easily hides in the corner of our room.
 Plus it has wheels so it’s easy to move from one room to another.
 It was really easy to set-up, just plug it in and turn it on.
 That’s it!
 You can adjust the setting just by sliding your finger across the top.
 You don’t even have to press down hard.

-I know the Intellipure Ultrafine is a big investment but keep in mind it it’s less than other air purifying systems and soon they will offer financing options.
+I know the Intellipure Ultrafine is a big investment but keep in mind it’s less than other air purifying systems and soon they will offer financing options.
 If you ask me, you can’t really put a price on health.
 If you can’t afford more than one, keep in mind that it has wheels so you can easily move it from one room to another.
-It’s also great to clear the air if you just painted, are having lots of guest over, do house work, etc.
+It’s also great to clear the air if you just painted, are having lots of guests over, do housework, etc.

 Overall, I think this is a great air purifier and one that everyone should have in their home.
 Even more so if you have respiratory issues, are trying to conceive, or have small kids.
 These machines are well made and will last you a long time, so look at it as an investment in your overall health.